 Bar Method Online: I was THRILLED when an instructor mentioned Bar Online.
 At less than $20 a month, depending on the plan, this series is super affordable, and they have a variety of videos so that I don’t get bored.
 Most classes are 50-minutes, so it’s a bit more of a time commitment, but they’ve recently introduced 20-minute burst workouts that I’m loving.
 Again, I either wake up early or do these during naptime…but sometimes I entertain Fischer while he’s eating breakfast/lunch!
 (NOTE: I recommend taking a few classes at a studio first so that you learn the proper form.)

 2. The Stroller Workout

 I was very excited when I came across stroller-fit classes and realized there were A LOT of other moms who struggled with finding the time to fit in a postpartum workout and check off every other box on their to-do lists.
 Stroller programs are awesome because not only are you getting a great workout, but you’re also meeting new moms and kids while baby is WITH you.
 That’s a win-win-win in my book!
 In Houston, I have tried both Fit4Mom and Baby Boot Camp.
 They are both nationwide, so check out their sites for a location near you!
 The intensity of the classes depends on the specific instructor, but whether it’s a light workout or something a bit more sweat-producing, you’re going to have FUN.

-Let us know what your favorite postpartum workout is, whether on your own or with baby!
+Let us know your favorite postpartum workout, whether on your own or with a baby!